ArnauCodes/Useful-stuff/README.md

 # Useful-stuff
-Useful projects i have been coding recentley
+Useful projects I have been coding recentley